py1u/SWE-guide-to-code-interviews/README.md

 *Mark Zuckerberg (Facebook/Meta)*

 I hope this helps you get a better idea of software engineering and the promising career you can have as a software engineer.
 Don't worry about the common hype of AI and that it will take over the jobs of software engineers.
 Maybe it will in the future but at the same time, AI is still developed by humans, those humans being software engineers!
 Point is, software engineering is a excellent field to get into as a computer science student and I would regard it as the most exciting job to start with if you are not sure where to go after getting your bachelors in computer science and any CS related major.
 Is it competitive? most definitely but that is why this guide was created, to help you prepare for the coding interviews which will be the ultimate goal of this book.

+## Chapter 1: The Art of Clean Code

+### Purpose:
+To show you why simply being good at programming is not enough.
+Everyone can be considered a good programmer.
+Why be like everyone else?
+You must build great habits that will make you a *great* programmer.

+### Motivation:
+This chapter is designed to explore what it means to write clean code.
+This means naming conventions, code spacing, readability, and organized action.

 References: